thekennyg/Walkscore-complete/README.md

 By default, the script opens 'input.csv', then gets the address from column 'Match_addr'.
 You can edit main.py to change the names.

 The script grabs the following score types: walk, bike, transit.
-It then creates a timestamped folder of when the script was run with graphs for each address.
-It will then write the scores in a timestamped copy of the original csv file but with the scores added in that folder.
+It then creates a timestamped folder and within that, a timestamped csv file with all the scores added.
+You can also uncomment some code to genereate graphs.

 Note: Some scores may have 0 values in one of the score categories.
 # Important